 developed high standards of professional integrity;

-an internalised model of reflective practice flexible enough to accommodate change and sensitivity to the needs of service users.
+an internalised model of reflective practice flexible enough to accommodate change and sensitivity to the needs of service users and carers..

 We therefore train clinical psychologists who promote psychological thinking in health care settings, by integrating their clinical, academic and research skills, and through critical, reflective and independent thinking.
 From a strong value base, they act with integrity to make a positive difference to peoples’ lives.